Our verdict

 The Zion 2 fits true to size

-Experts recommend going true to size, especially if you have narrow to medium feet.
-They say that those with wide feet can go at least half a size up.
+We recommend going true to size, especially if you have narrow to medium feet.
+On the other hand, we think its best for those with wide feet to go at least half a size up.

 The Jordan Zion 2 can be played outdoors